10 Quick Tips to Better Training for Property Management

 7. Consider Multimedia

-8. Match Employee Needs With Right-size Training
+8. Match Employee Needs With Right-Size Training

-9. Follow-up on Training
+9. Follow-Up on Training

 10. Make Sure Training Materials Are Centralized